 What is Title Insurance and Who Pays for It?

 Buying or selling a home means anticipating costs, some of which are closing costs.
 In Oregon, most of the amount needed at closing is for title insurance.
-This type of insurance isn’t required by law in Oregon, however, lenders require it to ensure a smooth transition from seller to buyer and to protect their own financial interests.
+This type of insurance isn’t required by law in Oregon.
+However, most lenders require it to ensure a smooth transition from seller to buyer and to protect their own financial interests.
 But the need for title insurance doesn’t end there.

 So, what is title insurance, and why is it important?

 This is why title insurance exists—to take the risk out of title complications.
-It’s an insurance policy that comes with the purchase of a home to ensure the prevention loss of equity or interest should title disputes arise.
-Unlike most insurance policies that protect from future incidents, title insurance protects home buyers against the past.
+It’s an insurance policy that comes with purchasing a home to prevent loss of equity or interest should title disputes arise.
+Unlike most insurance policies that protect from future incidents, title insurance protects homebuyers against the past.

 For the lender, their interests are their primary concern.
 They don’t want to risk financial loss should someone dispute the title of a home they’re funding.
 For this reason, they require title insurance.

 For the buyer, purchasing a home is often the biggest investment they’ll make in their lifetime.
-Most don’t have an extra few thousand dollars laying around to pay off a third party.
+Most don’t have an extra few thousand dollars lying around to pay off a third party.
 For this reason, title insurance is worth the money.
-And because most lenders require it, anyway, the question of necessity becomes a moot point.
+And because most lenders require it anyway, the question of necessity becomes a moot point.

 What Can Cause a Title Dispute?

 A title dispute can come about during any phase of a real estate deal.
 Issues might arise during the survey before a sale, which is done to benefit the buyer.
-It looks for outstanding liens on the property not disclosed by the owner, hidden or unpaid back taxes, covenants that prohibit certain uses of the property, and much more.
+It looks for outstanding liens on the property not disclosed by the owner, hidden or unpaid back taxes, covenants prohibiting certain property uses, and much more.

 Disputes can also arise after the sale of a home when an unhappy heir of the previous owner, including past spouses, attempts to lay claim to the property.